Imperial shag: Taxonomy

 While some authorities consider all of the above — except albiventer — as separate species, others consider all as subspecies of a single species (as done in this article).
 Alternatively, some recognize two species, the white-cheeked L. atriceps (with subspecies bransfieldensis, nivalis and georgianus) and the black-cheeked L. albiventer (with subspecies melanogenis and purpurascens), or it has been suggested that three species should be recognized: L. atriceps (including albiventer), L. georgianus (with subspecies bransfieldensis and nivalis), and L. melanogenis (with subspecies purpurascens and possibly verrucosus, though the latter is more distinctive, and most consider it a separate species, the Kerguelen shag).

+All these taxa are now treated as subspecies of the imperial shag based on a molecular phylogenetic study by Nicolas Rawlence and collaborators that was published in 2022.
+The authors found that despite their sedentary behaviour and the wide separation between the breeding colonies on the subantarctic islands, the genetic differences are small suggesting a circumpolar dispersal from South America after the Last Glacial Maximum around 21 thousand years ago.